We have a tradition of spending New Year’s with our entire family, young and old so we are always looking for New Year’s Eve Party Ideas.

 - Snowball fight (if you have snow)

-- Crafts (colouring, painting for the party) Kids Paper Shaker Craft.
+- Crafts (coloring, painting for the party) Kids Paper Shaker Craft.

 - Scavenger Hunt